Xeyn19/Xeyn19/README.md

 ### 🚀 What I Do
 - Build full-stack web applications
 - Create responsive and user-friendly interfaces
-- Work with databases and backend logic
+- Work with backend logic and databases
 - Continuously learn and improve my skills

 ### 🌱 Currently Learning
-- Laravel (MVC, authentication, backend best practices)
+- Laravel (MVC architecture, authentication, backend best practices)

 ### 📌 Goals
 - Grow as a Full Stack Developer